MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordUrls.md

 ### Returns
 |Type|Description|
 |-|-
-Object|A map of the keyword's custom parameters.
-For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the name of the custom parameter and value is the parameter's value.
+Object|A map of the keyword's custom parameters.<br /><br />For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the name of the custom parameter and value is the parameter's value.

 ## <a name="getfinalurl"></a>getFinalUrl
-Returns the keyword's final URL of this keyword.
+Returns the keyword's final URL.
 The final URL represents the actual landing page for your ad.

 Final URLs follow the same override rules as destination URLs.
-For example, a final URL at the keyword level overrides a final URL at the ad level.
+For example, a final URL at the keyword level overrides the final URL at the ad level.

 ### Returns
 |Type|Description|
 |-|-
-string|The final URL of the keyword.
+string|The keyword's final URL.

 ## <a name="gettrackingtemplate"></a>getTrackingTemplate
 Returns the keyword's tracking template.